calum74/sequence/docs/tutorial.md

 ## Operations

-Sequences support a few extra operations not found on normal containers:
+Sequences provide extra operations not found on normal containers:

 * `any()` - tests if the sequence contains any element / element matching a predicate
 * `count()` - counts the number of elements matching a predicate
 * `value_type front_or_default(const value_type&)`, `back_or_default()` -
 * `at()` - gets an element at a given position
 * `sum()` - sums all of the elements
-* `aggregate()`, `accumulate()` - runs an arbitrary function ver all elements and computes a result
+* `aggregate()`, `accumulate()` - runs an arbitrary function over all elements and computes a result

 See [transformations.cpp](samples/transformations.cpp) for examples on how to use these functions.